 Thanks to Wayne Dyer, one of the spiritual teachers who helped me grow into who I am today, I managed to change my perspective and see things in a much different light.
 Here’s what I remember him saying in an interview on YouTube: “Your only problem is your belief that you have a problem.
 When you change the way you look at things, the things you look at change.”

 His words spoke to me from the inside out.
 It came like thunder: a wake-up call that was going to shift my entire experience.
 The moment I decided to look at the situation from another angle, everything changed.

 I decided to eliminate the word “unemployed” from my vocabulary, and I went for more empowering words instead.
-I was “job hunting,” and “looking for better employment opportunities” while being “in transition to a new career.”
+I was “job-hunting,” and “looking for better employment opportunities” while being “in the transition to a new career.”